-For a pool that is 10,000 gallons, if using Clorox that contains 6% chlorine, you will need about 21 ounces to raise your available chlorine by 1 ppm.
+For a pool that is 10,000 gallons, if using Clorox, which contains 6% chlorine, you will need about 21 ounces to raise your available chlorine by 1 ppm.
 Remember that one gallon is equal to 128 ounces, so if you were to add 1 ppm daily (if needed), a gallon of Clorox will last you about 6 days.

 What’s the Difference Between Bleach/Clorox and Pool Liquid Chlorine?

-Household bleach, clorox bleach and liquid chlorine are both capable of achieving the same goal, which is to sanitize your pool.
-However, the main difference is that household bleaches like clorox contain far less chlorine per gallon.
+Household bleach, Clorox bleach and liquid chlorine, are both capable of achieving the same goal, which is to sanitize your pool.
+However, the main difference between pool store chlorine is it is much stronger (12.5%) compared to bleaches like Clorox (6-8%).
 This means you’ll have to use more of it to sanitize your pool than you will if you use liquid chlorine made for swimming pools.

 Clorox is going to have a much longer shelf life than pool liquid chlorine, 6 months compared with 6 weeks for pool liquid chlorine.

 Here is a breakdown of the similarities and differences between Clorox and liquid chlorine

 |Ounces to Raise 1 ppm*

 Is Clorox or Bleach Cheaper than Pool Chlorine?

 Household bleach and Clorox cost about the same amount to raise swimming pool chlorine levels by 1 ppm.
 Household bleach and Clorox cost about half that of swimming pool liquid chlorine by gallon.
 However, given that Clorox and household bleach are about half the strength of swimming pool chlorine this false economy.